top of page

 The White Mountains of New Hampshire. / Julie Heminway

-Roxanne E. Bogart is a wildlife biologist, writer, and editor whose nature poems and essays have appeared in Tiny Seed Literary Journal, Poetry Quarterly, The Burlington Poetry Journal, Where Beach Meets Ocean: Ten Years of the Block Island Poetry Project, Bird Watcher’s Digest, Naturewriting.com, and The Other Paper of South Burlington, Vermont.
+Roxanne E. Bogart is a wildlife biologist, writer, and editor whose nature poems and essays have appeared in Tiny Seed Literary Journal, Poetry Quarterly, The Burlington Poetry Journal, Silkworm, Bird Watcher’s Digest, and elsewhere.

-As a wildlife biologist, she is the national coordinator for an urban bird conservation program that helps people in cities deepen their connection to nature through meaningful education and engagement in bird and habitat conservation.
+She works for the U.S. Fish and Wildlife Service as the national coordinator of an urban bird conservation program that creates opportunities for local communities to deepen their connection to nature through bird-related recreation, science, education, and conservation.
 For 12 years she was the editor of The All-Bird Bulletin, the newsletter of the North American Bird Conservation Initiative.
 She provides editorial services and has co-authored and edited several national and international bird conservation plans.

-She earned a M.S. in Sustainable Development and Conservation Biology from University of Maryland and a B.A. in Biology from Bryn Mawr College.
-She is a member of the International League of Conservation Writers and the American Academy of Poets, and lives in Amherst, MA with her family and pets.
+She earned an M.S. in Sustainable Development and Conservation Biology from the University of Maryland and a B.A. in Biology from Bryn Mawr College.
+She is a member of the International League of Conservation Writers, Straw Dog Writers' Guild, Florence Poets Society, and American Academy of Poets.
+She lives in Amherst, Massachusetts with her family.

 Leverett Pond, Massachusetts.